Who doesn’t love some cashews as a snack? Or maybe you’re just adding it for some crunch in a salad.

 Cashews contain a lot of oil, which puts them at risk of going rancid.
-To ensure that your cashews last as long as possible, follow the proper storage advice.
+Follow the proper storage advice to ensure that your cashews last as long as possible.

-Raw cashews bought in bulk can last up to 4 weeks in the pantry.
+Raw cashews bought in bulk can last up to four weeks in the pantry.
 If you’d like to keep it fresher for longer, store your cashews in the fridge.
-They can last up to 6 months if stored this way.
+They can last up to six months if stored this way.

 An unopened package of cashews lasts about a month or two after its best-by date when kept at room temperature.
-Once you open the package, the shelf-life decreases to 2 weeks at room temperature, but 4 weeks in the fridge.
+Once you open the package, the shelf-life decreases to two weeks at room temperature and four weeks in the fridge.

 Cashews are certainly a popular snack.
 In fact, over 90% of the world’s cashew crops are consumed in the U.S. That’s a lot of cashews.

 Cashews will give off sure signs once they go bad.
 Have a look at the nuts’ appearance, smell, texture, and taste when you think they’re about to go bad.
-Generally, cashews last up to 6 months if raw and refrigerated.
-If store-bought, they can last up to 4 weeks in the fridge once opened.
+Generally, cashews last up to six months if raw and refrigerated.
+If store-bought, they can last up to four weeks in the fridge once opened.